 Our principal sales model in both of our business segments is to license annual, recurring subscriptions to our products and services for use at specified locations, often by a given number of users or for a certain volume of services, for an annual fee paid up front.
 For the year ended December 31, 2012, approximately \$784.3 million, or 82.5%, of our revenues was attributable to annual, recurring subscriptions.
 An additional \$140.9 million of our revenues came from clients who use our indices as the basis for index-linked investment products such as ETFs.
 We also derived revenues from certain institutional clients that used our indices as the basis for passively managed funds and separate accounts.
 These clients commonly pay us a license fee for the use of our intellectual property based on the investment product's assets.
-We generated a limited amount of our revenues from one-time fees related to implementation, historical or customized reports, advisory and consulting services, overages relating to proxy research and voting services, fees relating to recovery of securities class action settlements and from certain products and services that are designed for one-time usage.
+We generated a limited amount of our revenues from certain exchanges that used our indices as the basis for futures and options contracts and paid us a license fee for the use of our intellectual property based on their volume of trades.
+We also received revenues from one-time fees related to implementation, historical or customized reports, advisory and consulting services, overages relating to proxy research and voting services, fees relating to recovery of securities class action settlements and from certain products and services that are designed for one-time usage.